 Enter a Data Source Name and optional Description.

-Ensure the Data Reliability toggle is enabled.
+Enable the Data Reliability toggle.

 - Source Project ID